April 23, 1981, Dannevirke, Manawatu, New Zealand

 Right hand Bat

-Born in New Zealand but raised mostly in Australia, Luke Ronchi became a cricketing rarity by representing both countries.
-His first international incarnation came for Australia in the West Indies in 2008 when he stood in for the injured Brad Haddin in four ODIs and a Twenty20 and he showed he was not out of his depth: his glovework was brilliant and at the tiny Warner Park in St Kitts he clubbed a 22-ball half-century, then the equal third-quickest ODI fifty scored by an Australia player.
-But his form fell away during the following domestic summer and he added only one more T20 international to his tally for Australia.
-By the end of 2008-09 his runs had dried up so severely that he had even been dropped by Western Australia and his future appeared bleak.
+His first international incarnation came for Australia in the West Indies in 2008 when he stood in creditably for the injured Brad Haddin in four ODIs and a T20: his glovework was brilliant and in St Kitts in the last of those ODIs he clubbed a 22-ball half-century.
+But his form fell away the following domestic summer and he added only two more T20 internationals to his tally for Australia.

 Luke Ronchi Career Stats